obiwanjacobi/vst.net/docs/cli.md

 # Command Line Interface

-In the spririt of .NET core (`dotnet`) and Command Line Interface (cli) has been created to help with common tasks when working with VST.NET.
+In the spririt of .NET core (`dotnet`) a Command Line Interface (cli) has been created to help with common tasks when working with VST.NET.

 The following commands are available: